Distributional GFlowNets with Quantile Flows: Benchmarking Experiments

 \subsection{Sequence generation}

 In this task, we aim to generate binary bit sequences in an autoregressive way.
 The length of the sequence is fixed to $120$ and the vocabulary for each token is as simple as the binary set, making the space to be $\{0, 1\}^{120}$.
-The reward function is defined to be the exponential of negative distance to a predefined multimodal sequence set.
+The reward function is defined to be the exponential of negative distance to a predefined multimodal sequence set, whose definition can be seen in the Appendix.
 Each action appends one token to the existing partial sequence.
+Therefore, it is an autoregressive generation modeling, and each GFlowNet state only corresponds to one generation path.
 We compare the proposed quantile matching algorithm with previous GFlowNet algorithm (TB and FM), together with RL-based (A2C~\citep{Mnih2016AsynchronousMF}, Soft Actor-Critic~\citep{Haarnoja2018SoftAO}) and MCMC-based~\citep{Xie2021MARSMM} method.
-In this problem setup, it is intractable to enumerate all possible states to calculate the error between learned and target density functions, thus we only report the number of discovered modes. \Figref{fig:bit_sequence} shows the number of modes that each method finds with regard to exploration steps, demonstrating that QM achieves the best sample efficiency in the sense of finding diverse modes.
-We relegate other information to \Secref{sec:seq_appendix}, including average reward results for top sequence candidates in \Figref{fig:seq_mol_appendix}.
+In this problem setup, it is intractable to enumerate all possible states to calculate the error between learned and target density functions, thus we only report the number of discovered modes.
+We define finding a mode by a edit distance less than 28. \Figref{fig:bit_sequence} shows the number of modes that each method finds with regard to exploration steps, demonstrating that QM achieves the best sample efficiency in the sense of finding diverse modes.
+We take the baseline results from \citet{Malkin2022TrajectoryBI}.
+We relegate other information to \Secref{sec:seq_appendix}, including average reward for top candidates in \Figref{fig:seq_mol_appendix}.